NimbleUser/apex-style-guide/README.md

 The guide is published as a GitHub Pages site for convenient access at [nimbleuser.github.io/apex-style-guide/](https://nimbleuser.github.io/apex-style-guide/).

 ## Release Notes
+* 7/12/2017
+    * New standards regarding SOQL syntax have been added courtesy of [@nflear](https://github.com/nflear).
+* 6/5/2017
+    * New sections on testing, mocking added.
 * 5/10/2017
     * Table of contents added.
     * Clicking on a heading will copy a direct URL for that section to your clipboard.